 The vibrations from this kind of blunt force could even hurt or kill your finned friends.
 Fish have a series of organs that make up a mechanism called the lateral line, which they use to sense movement, vibration, depth, water pressure and orientation.
 The shockwaves from a garden gnome, shovel or other blunt object repeatedly smacking the pond can damage this line and cause serious damage to your fish.

 Following the steps above will usually help your pond life and plumbing survive even the coldest Pennsylvania or Maryland winter.
-Of course, no method is foolproof.
-An especially cold few days could take out a few fish in even the best-prepared pond.

-But if you make sure you drain your plumbing and provide plenty of air for your fish, your pond has a very good chance of making it to those beautiful spring days unscathed.
+If you make sure you drain your plumbing and provide plenty of air for your fish, your pond has a very good chance of making it to those beautiful spring days unscathed.